 - More compact: Is smaller (120x83mm vs 124x97mm) and will fit more readily into a bag.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More affordable: Was introduced into a lower priced category (28 percent cheaper at launch).

 - More modern: Was introduced somewhat (7 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the D5500 emerges as the winner of the contest (11 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D5500 comes out slightly ahead of the E-M10 II (11 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.